 Step 7: Address & Send the Wedding Invites

-Finally, it was time to stuff the envelopes, put on the stamps, and address them.
-I have neat enough handwriting to get the job done.
-If you are not confident in your own, find a friend or family member to help you write out addresses.
-To save time, I had the return address made into a self-inking stamp.
+Finally, it will be time to stuff the envelopes, put on the stamps, and address them.
+If you are not confident in your own handwriting, find a friend or family member to help you write out addresses.
+To save time, you might consider having your return address made into a ready-ink stamp!

-Once the invitations were in the mail, I felt like my biggest DIY project was complete.
-In the end, I had saved serious cash by spending my own time and energy to put them together.
-My little sister helped me paint, and my mom, future mother-in-law, and sister-in-law all got together to help assemble the invitations.
-It was a huge project, but it was so fun to send guests something that was unique and handmade.
+In the end, you can save some serious cash by spending your own time and energy to put invitations together.
+It may be a huge project, but it will be so fun to send guests something unique and handmade.

 7 Tips You NEED to Know if You’re Making Your Own Wedding Invites